 Write your own review of the play!
 A review is a way of telling your thoughts about a play, movie or book.

-Consider the following when you are writing your review.
+Consider the following when you are writing your

+review.

 What was your favorite part?
 Who was your favorite character?
 Can you summarize the play in your own words?
 If you had written this play, would you have done anything different?
-Would you recommend this play to a friend?
+Would you have a friend?

 Name one new thing you learned from watching this play!